junglesta/BAZI/README.md

-# 🐉 BA ZI CALCULATOR - Your Destiny in 360°
+# 	生辰八字 BA ZI CALCULATOR - Your Destiny in 360°

 > *"Why read tea leaves when you can read the actual position of the sun?"*

 ## What's This Sorcery?

 Welcome to the world's most unnecessarily accurate Ba Zi calculator!
 We're talking astronomical precision that would make ancient Chinese astronomers weep with joy (or confusion about why we need 3 decimal places).